-Gran Tierra’s Corporate Human Rights Policy is based on the principles enshrined in the United Nations Universal Declaration of Human Rights and is consistent with the Voluntary Principles on Security and Human Rights and the Conventions of the International Labour Organization.
+Gran Tierra complies with the UN Guiding Principles on Business and Human Rights and actively supports improved human rights performance by organizations with which Gran Tierra works.
+GTE policy is also consistent with the Voluntary Principles on Security and Human Rights and the Conventions of the International Labour Organization.

 We conduct our operations with integrity, respecting human dignity and the rights of individuals.
 Although primary responsibility for the protection of human rights lies with government, the company promotes and respects these rights through joint actions between society, business and institutions.
 Through a Human Rights Risk Assessment process, we evaluate how our activities may impact communities.
 We engage with local communities to understand their human rights concerns and address incidents through dialogue and remedial action, if appropriate.
 We have established a culturally appropriate, accessible, responsive and transparent grievance mechanism that enables us to identify and address human rights incidents.
 GTE has an open-door policy for dialogue with communities near its operations and a well-developed process for resolving any complaints.

 In 2016 Gran Tierra updated its Human Rights Risk Assessment in the Putumayo Department.
 There are three main stakeholders when it comes to implementing Gran Tierra’s Corporate Human Rights Policy: